A Fresh Start: Chapter 7 And Chapter 13 Bankruptcy

-Chapter 11 is typically filed by businesses which have accumulated excessive debt.
-A Chapter 11 allows a struggling business to reorganize finances, eliminate some debt, and keep the business operating, rather than file a Chapter 7 which requires the liquidation of business assets and the closing of the business.
+Chapter 11 is typically filed by businesses that have accumulated excessive debt.
+A Chapter 11 allows a struggling business to reorganize finances, eliminate some debt, and keep the business operating, rather than file a Chapter 7 which requires liquidating business assets and closing the business.
 Chapter 11 allows a business the opportunity to renegotiate contract terms, interest rates and the amount repaid to creditors through direct negotiation with the business creditors.
 With Chapter 11, you continue to operate your business while the court oversees the reorganization of its debts and contractual obligations.

 In some circumstances, an individual might need to file a Chapter 11 if they do not qualify for a Chapter 13.
 A Chapter 11 can allow an individual to modify the mortgages on certain real estate investments to more favorable terms.

 Save Your Family Farm with Chapter 12 Bankruptcy

 Chapter 12 is geared specifically toward small family farms.
 If eligible, a Chapter 12 allows a family farm to reorganize in a similar fashion as a Chapter 13.
 Reorganization under Chapter 12 generally provides for the repayment for all or some of your debts over 3 years.
 In certain situations, the court will extend the Chapter 12 reorganization out to 5 years.

 If You Need Bankruptcy, Our Firm Is Here For You